MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 const ip = "<robotipaddress>";
 let socket = new LightSocket(ip, openCallback);
-// To keep track of whether we are currently subscribed to a ComputerVision event, declare a global variable called subscribed near the global ip variable. let subscribed;
+// Track whether we are currently subscribed
+// to ComputerVision events.
+let subscribed;
 ```